-The faculty was established in 1999 at Makandura, a suburban quarter of the North Western Province, which is 55 km to the Northeast of Colombo.

-FLFN is the only faculty in the Sri Lankan university system which offers a BScHons degree programme in food science and nutrition.
-FLFN continues to serve the country by producing competent and knowledgeable graduates that to the food and nutrition sector.
+The faculty was established on 17th of October 1999 at Makandura, a suburban quarter of the North Western Province, whichis 55 km to the Northeast of Colombo.
+FLFN is the only faculty in the Sri Lankan university system which offers a BScHons degree programme in Food Production & Technology Management.
+FLFN continues to serve the country by producing competent and knowledgeable graduates that to the food production sector.
 Degree programmes of the faculty have been designed to train students to meet national and international needs and to embark on postgraduate studies.
 The development of Generic Graduate Attributes (GGAs): the employability skills and knowledge necessary for the graduates to be self-employed is also addressed.